apache/flink-kubernetes-operator/docs/content/docs/custom-resource/autoscaler.md

  - The autoscaler currently only works with the latest [Flink 1.17](https://hub.docker.com/_/flink) or after backporting the following fixes to your 1.15/1.16 Flink image
    - [Job vertex parallelism overrides](https://github.com/apache/flink/commit/23ce2281a0bb4047c64def9af7ddd5f19d88e2a9) (must have)
    - [Support timespan for busyTime metrics](https://github.com/apache/flink/commit/a7fdab8b23cddf568fa32ee7eb804d7c3eb23a35) (good to have)
+ - Source scaling only supports modern sources which
- - All sources must use the new [Source API](https://cwiki.apache.org/confluence/display/FLINK/FLIP-27%3A+Refactor+Source+Interface) (most common connectors already do)
+   - use the new [Source API](https://cwiki.apache.org/confluence/display/FLINK/FLIP-27%3A+Refactor+Source+Interface) that exposes the busy time metric (must have, most common connectors already do)
- - Source scaling requires sources to expose the [standardized connector metrics](https://cwiki.apache.org/confluence/display/FLINK/FLIP-33%3A+Standardize+Connector+Metrics) for accessing backlog information (source scaling can be disabled)
+   - expose the [standardized connector metrics](https://cwiki.apache.org/confluence/display/FLINK/FLIP-33%3A+Standardize+Connector+Metrics) for accessing backlog information (good to have, extra capacity will be added for catching up with backlog)

 In the current state the autoscaler works best with Kafka sources, as they expose all the standardized metrics.
 It also comes with some additional benefits when using Kafka such as automatically detecting and limiting source max parallelism to the number of Kafka partitions.